 Photo Credit: Skaftafell glacier expedition

-Langjökull glacier is less popular amongst operators for hiking tours, in spite of its proximity to Reykjavík.
-It is, however, well-known for its ice tunnel.
-Unlike the ice caves at Vatnajökull, this not natural, having been carved into the sturdiest part of the glacier.
-The ice tunnel is the only place in the world where you can reliably walk inside of a glacier at any time of the year.
+Langjökull glacier is less popular amongst operators for hiking tours, in spite of its proximity to Reykjavík, but is well-known for its ice tunnels.
+Unlike the ice caves at Vatnajökull, these are not natural, having been carved into the sturdiest part of the glacier.
+The ice tunnels are the only place in the world where you can reliably and safely walk inside of a glacier at any time of the year.

 Photo Credit: Snowmobile tour from Reykjavík in a small group